AdobeDocs/id-service.en/help/release-notes/notes-2016.md

 ---
-description: Feature releases, updates, or changes to the Experience Cloud ID service for 2016.
+description: Feature releases, updates, or changes to the Experience Platform Identity Service for 2016.
 keywords: ID Service
-seo-description: Feature releases, updates, or changes to the Experience Cloud ID service for 2016.
+seo-description: Feature releases, updates, or changes to the Experience Platform Identity Service for 2016.
 seo-title: 2016 Release Notes
 title: 2016 Release Notes
 uuid: 7a5a314a-3ff8-4561-9c64-6c10d2223887